Never Gonna Say I'm Sorry: Music video

 The accompanying music video for the song was directed by British director Richard Heslop and released in 1996.
 The video includes computer-generated imagery and mirror effects designed to make the video feel like a funhouse, much like the video for ABBA's "SOS".
 In the USA the video was never released as Arista Records was dissatisfied with the video and opted not to release one to accompany the single release.

 In Europe the single was accompanied by a short promotion tour by the band and two alternate videos.
 In the USA the only promotion consisted of tiny misspelled stickers on the CD packaging, although the record company did send out promotional copies of the Sweetbox Radio Mix to radio stations.
 With the band members away in Europe and with no other form of promotion, the single failed to enter the official US charts, peaking at #106.
 It was the first Ace of Base single to fail to chart inside of the Top 40 in the US.

 Though the US version of the "Lucky Love" video was filmed later, "Never Gonna Say I'm Sorry" was chronologically the last video that was released with major participation from Malin.
 It was later published on Ace of Base's official YouTube channel in January 2015.
-As of August 2022, the video has amassed more than 20 million views on Youtube.
+As of August 2023, the video has amassed more than 22 million views on Youtube.
+The alternate video was released on the group's YouTube channel on October 31, 2025.